CodeForSocialGood/calltocode.org/docs/TESTS.md

 ## End-to-End (e2e) tests

+In order to run the e2e tests, first make sure that the app is running with `yarn start`

-You can run the e2e tests with `yarn e2e`.
-This will stop all docker containers, clear the necessary ports, start the containers and the app, and then run the tests.
+# You can then run the tests with `yarn e2e` in another terminal

 # Problems